-\textit{Adapter tuning}~\cite{he2021effectiveness} inserts adapters after the multi-head attention and feedforward layers in the transformer architecture, which updates only the parameters in the adapter during fine-tuning while keeping the rest of the model parameters frozen. \textit{P-tuning}~\cite{liu2023gpt} automatically learns optimal task-specific prompt embeddings by introducing trainable prompt tokens, eliminating the need for manual prompt design and potentially improving performance with the addition of anchor tokens. \textit{Prefix tuning}~\cite{liu2021p} keeps the language model parameters frozen and optimizes small, continuous, task-specific vectors called prefixes. \textit{Prompt tuning}~\cite{lester2021power} fine-tunes for specific tasks through learning soft prompts by backpropagating and merging labeled examples. \textit{LoRA}~\cite{hu2021lora} is a small trainable submodule that can be inserted into the transformer architecture, involving freezing the pre-trained model weights and injecting a trainable low-rank decomposition matrix into each layer of the transformer architecture, greatly reducing the number of trainable parameters for downstream tasks.
-After the training is finished, the parameters of the low-rank decomposition matrix are combined with the parameters of the original LLM for use. \textit{QLoRA}~\cite{dettmers2024qlora} is a further optimization of LoRA, which carries out gradient backpropagation to a low-rank adapter with a frozen 4-bit quantized pre-trained language model, drastically reducing the memory requirement for fine-tuning while being almost comparable to full fine-tuning.
+\textit{Adapter tuning}~\cite{he2021effectiveness} inserts adapters after the multi-head attention and feed-forward layers in the transformer architecture, which updates only the parameters in the adapter during fine-tuning while keeping the rest of the model parameters frozen. \textit{P-tuning}~\cite{liu2023gpt} automatically learns optimal task-specific prompt embeddings by introducing trainable prompt tokens, eliminating the need for manual prompt design and potentially improving performance with the addition of anchor tokens. \textit{Prefix tuning}~\cite{liu2021p} keeps the language model parameters frozen and optimizes small, continuous, task-specific vectors called prefixes. \textit{Prompt tuning}~\cite{lester2021power} fine-tunes for specific tasks through learning soft prompts by backpropagating and merging labeled examples. \textit{LoRA}~\cite{hu2021lora} is a small trainable submodule that can be inserted into the transformer architecture.
+It freezes the pre-trained model weights and inserts a trainable low-rank decomposition matrix into each layer of the model, reducing the number of trainable parameters for downstream tasks.
+After training, the matrix parameters are combined with the original LLM. \textit{QLoRA}~\cite{dettmers2024qlora} is a further optimization of LoRA, which carries out gradient backpropagation to a low-rank adapter with a frozen 4-bit quantized pre-trained language model, reducing the memory requirement for fine-tuning while being almost comparable to full fine-tuning.